 Professor Lozano explains: “With our experience from Parkinson’s disease, we already have an understanding of the circuits of the brain that are malfunctioning, and so by using DBS we are able to modify their activity.
 We are now starting to look at diseases like Alzheimer’s and depression, for example, and how we can use the technology to benefit people affected by these diseases.
 The potential is huge and there’s an exciting scientific journey ahead of us.”

 DBS uses a stimulator that is implanted into the patient’s chest.
 The stimulator sends mild electrical impulses to specific areas of the brain via thin wires called leads.
 This stimulation may help improve day-to-day experiences for people living with movement disorders such as Parkinson’s disease, dystonia, or essential tremor.

-For comprehensive information on deep brain stimulation and Parkinson’s, please visit the EPDA website.
+For comprehensive information on deep brain stimulation and Parkinson’s, please visit Parkinson’s Europe website.

 This article is sponsored by Boston Scientific.
 The information in this article is given for information purposes only and does not represent an endorsement by Parkinson’s Europe of any particular treatments, products or companies.
 This article is not a substitute for advice from your doctor, pharmacist or other healthcare professional.
 Parkinson’s Life makes no representations or warranties of any kind, express or implied, about the completeness or accuracy of information provided.

 “I hope it empowers people with Parkinson’s to be more open and honest”